Los Errantes: Debates in the CNT

-Ascaso and Durruti also became embroiled in an internal debate within the CNT, over whether the union should integrate into a post-revolutionary government after the overthrow of the Primo de Rivera dictatorship.
-This raised the question of the CNT's commitment to libertarian communism and anti-statism, as in alliance with political parties, it could achieve positive reforms for the working class. Ángel Pestaña believed that the CNT ought to formally abandon anarchism and class conflict, in order to become a professional union, and coordinate on political issues with cells of a separate anarchist political party.
-Joan Peiró argued for the CNT to transform itself into a cartel, in which industrial unions would federate together on local, regional and national levels, and would therefore be able to take over the economy of Spain.
-Some anarchists responded to these proposals by arguing for anarchism to be made the dominant force in the labour movement, following the example of the Argentine Regional Workers' Federation (FORA); others advocated for a division of labour between union organisers and political agitators.
+Ascaso and Durruti became embroiled in an internal debate within the National Confederation of Labour (CNT) over whether the union should integrate into a post-revolutionary government after the overthrow of the Primo de Rivera dictatorship.
+This raised the question of the CNT's commitment to libertarian communism and anti-statism, as in alliance with political parties, it could achieve positive reforms for the working class.
+Some anarchists responded to these proposals by arguing for anarchism to be made the dominant force in the labour movement, while others advocated for a division of labour between union organisers and political agitators.
+Ascaso and Durruti themselves argued that anarchists ought to accelerate the revolution against the Spanish ruling class by agitating among the masses to raise class consciousness and encourage revolutionary initiatives.
+Although they believed that the CNT was an organisation capable of carrying this out, they held that it should focus on long-term revolutionary objectives, rather than short-term improvements to working conditions.

-Durruti and Ascaso themselves looked towards the Spanish peasantry.
-In the country of 25 million people, industrialisation had been unevenly distributed, so while 9 million people were industrial workers, 5 million were peasants.
-Unlike other parts of Europe, where land reform had created an agrarian middle class, large haciendas still dominated Andalusia and Castile.
-They thus argued that the peasantry's conflict with the aristocracy and the proletariat's conflict with the bourgeoisie had resulted in class conflict throughout the country, as both the peasantry and the proletariat were both exploited.
-Ascaso and Durruti argued that anarchist revolutionaries ought to accelerated the revolution against the Spanish ruling class, by agitating among the masses to raise class consciousness and encourage revolutionary initiatives.
-They believed that the CNT was an organisation capable of carrying this out, but also that anarchists should not only fight for short-term improvements to working conditions and should instead focus on their long-term revolutionary objectives.
 Their suggestions were rejected by orthodox anarchists, who accused them of "anarcho-Bolshevism".
 The relative inactivity of the Spanish exiles had made debates over the issue very heated.